 Understand the four types of custody and which type of arrangement is in the best interest for the child:

 Sole legal custody — One parent has the right and responsibility to make major decisions about the child, including ones about education, medical care, religion, and emotional development.

 Shared legal custody — Both parents are involved in and responsible for major decisions about the child, including ones about education, medical care, and emotional, moral, and religious development.

 Sole physical custody — A child lives with one parent and the other parent has reasonable parenting time, unless the court decides that parenting time wouldn't be in the child’s best interest.

 Shared physical custody — A child has periods of living with each parent, so the child has frequent, regular contact with both parents.

-We provide links to the forms you will need to file in your case for infomational purposes only.
-These forms are offered for free on the state websites as well as on Courtstrategy.net.
+- We provide sample documents you will need to file in your case for informational purposes only.